comprna/R2Dtool/README.md

 ```

 ### Utilities: Convert CHEUI model II output to a bed-like input
+- This script transposes CHEUI coordinates by +3 (bed interval start) and +4 (bed interval end) to represent a single nuecleotide
 ```
 bash cheui_to_bed.sh [cheui model II output file] [cheui_to_bed output file]
 ```